PPoPP-21/Paper141-Heartbeat-Anomalous-Diagnose-Master/readme.md

 |Processor|Standard S2.LARGE8 v4 CPU|
 |RAM|8G|

 **Note**:  To control the primary parameters, for different classification tasks, only make the corresponding exception programs with the heartbeat APIs get started.
-During the experiment, you should not start other additional programs e.g., browsers and application software to avoid competition for system resources.
+During the experiment, you should not start other additional programs *e.g*., browsers and application software to avoid competition for system resources.

 **Preconditions**